By John Clancy, Visiting Professor at the Centre for Brexit Studies, former Leader of Birmingham City Council and Labour Councillor for Quinton.

 When the “lock him up” suggestions began we knew we weren’t dealing with certainty.
 They were unwise without that certainty; and I noticed from a legal and political point of view that there was a certain amount of stepping back from that Trumpian world after its first outing.

-If you believe If you believe the Prime Minister not sending a letter to the EU Commission means he goes to prison, you have to be certain of your immediate ground and it should not be the end of a complex concatenation of legal and constitutional events that it just “might” happen.
+If you believe the Prime Minister not sending a letter to the EU Commission means he goes to prison, you have to be certain of your immediate ground and it should not be the end of a complex concatenation of legal and constitutional events that it just “might” happen.
 Because that’s all that could be said.

 The fact that we couldn’t be certain was the problem itself: it should be certain.